Pigeon Forge, Tennessee: 18th century

 Indian Gap Trail brought the first Europeans to the Pigeon Forge area in the early 18th century.
 Along with hunters and trappers from North Carolina, traders from Virginia passed through the valley before 1750.
 Some time after 1783, Colonel Samuel Wear became one of the first permanent white settlers in the Pigeon Forge area.
-A veteran of the American Revolution, Wear erected a stockade near the confluence of Walden Creek and Little Pigeon River (now Pigeon Forge City Park) in 1792.
+A veteran of the American Revolution, Wear erected a stockade near the confluence of Walden Creek and Little Pigeon River (modern Pigeon Forge City Park) in 1792.
 This "fort" provided a safe stopover for early pioneers in the Sevier County area.
 Wear later served as a member of the committee that drafted Tennessee's state constitution.

-In 1785, Cherokee signed the Treaty of Dumplin Creek, ceding much of what is now Sevier County to the United States.
+In 1785, Cherokee signed the Treaty of Dumplin Creek, ceding much of what became Sevier County to the United States.
 Among the first to take advantage of this was Robert Shields (1740–1802), who received a survey for a tract of land in the Pigeon Forge area from the Watauga Land Office in 1786.
-Shields, who was also a veteran of the Revolution, established a small fort along Middle Creek near what is now Dollywood.
+Shields, who was also a veteran of the Revolution, established a small fort along Middle Creek near modern Dollywood.
 Shields' son later wrote that the fort was 100 ft long and 16 ft wide, with 12 ft walls constructed with "heavy logs."
 The fort contained living quarters for six families, with a common kitchen at one end and a common living room at the other.
 As his family grew, Shields constructed separate houses for his children, one of which was purchased by Horatio Butler in 1797 and remained with his descendants until it was torn down in 1994.

 Although the Shields Fort was too far from the main Cherokee trails to ever experience a serious assault, the Wear Fort straddled Indian Gap Trail, making it a target for small bands of Cherokee warriors.
-After the Cherokee attacked his fort in 1793, a frustrated Wear led a band of 60 frontiersmen across the northwestern Smokies into the Overhill Cherokee region, where they attacked and destroyed the town of Tallassee (near modern-day Calderwood Dam), killing at least 15 Cherokees and capturing several others.
+After the Cherokee attacked his fort in 1793, a frustrated Wear led a band of 60 frontiersmen across the northwestern Smokies into the Overhill Cherokee region, where they attacked and destroyed the town of Tallassee (near modern Calderwood Dam), killing at least 15 Cherokees and capturing several others.
 In 1794, the Cherokee fired on Wear and his two sons just outside Calvin's Blockhouse (near Maryville), but they both escaped unharmed.

 Although treaties negotiated at Tellico Blockhouse in 1794 and 1798 brought calm to the region, sporadic fighting between Cherokees and the settlers continued.
-One notable incident occurred in 1802, when Tavenor Runyan (1787–1802), the son of Isaac Barefoot Runyan (1749–1845) and Margaret Rambo (who had settled near the heart of modern Pigeon Forge), was killed by a Cherokee warrior.
+One incident occurred in 1802, when Tavenor Runyan (1787–1802), the son of Isaac Barefoot Runyan (1749–1845) and Margaret Rambo (who had settled near the heart of modern Pigeon Forge), was killed by a Cherokee warrior.
 The recently elected Governor Archibald Roane was forced to personally intervene to prevent retaliatory strikes.